Saving money at Christmas: an impossible task?

 (Let’s not over look the fact that last years worn-4-times dinner-with-friends shirt is still hanging in the closet.
 Annnnnd one from the year before that.)

-It is super tempting to dress the squishy baby up like an adorable elf.
+It is super tempting to dress the squishy baby up like Santa, or an adorable elf.
 For 40$.
 For one day.

 I think if I ask around I can probably borrow last year’s elf from friends who’s baby wore those pointy ears one time + has way outgrown the outfit this year.